ErykVaughn/Marketing-Campaign-Dashboard/README.md

 2. **Run the Script**:

-   - copy text from sql command.txt and paste it into the sql terminal:
+   - Copy text from `sql command.txt` and paste it into the SQL terminal.

 3. **Verify the Data**:
    - Check that data is loaded correctly: